Frequently Asked Questions

 What happens if a student stops attending a college course and does not officially withdraw or drop a course?

 The student will fail the course, and the failure will be noted on the college transcript.
 This may impact a student's ability to secure financial aid in the future.
-Because the college, in accordance with FERPA(Family Educational Rights Privacy Act), does not notify the parents/caregivers of course progress, it is important to monitor the student's academic progress throughout the term.
+If the course is being taken for dual credit, the failing grade will also be recorded on the AACPS transcript impacting the student's high school GPA.
+Because the college, in accordance with FERPA(Family Educational Rights Privacy Act), does not notify the parents/caregivers of course progress, it is important to monitor your student's academic progress throughout the term.

 Students who do not achieve a grade of C or higher may not be approved for funding to enroll in another AACC course unless they can demonstrate extenuating circumstances.
-In such cases, the student and their family must submit a formal request to the the Director of Workforce Development.
+In such cases, the student and their family must submit a formal request to the the Director of Workforce Development, Joe Rose.

 What happens if a student fails or is unsuccessful in a college course?

 AACPS will not approve payment for additional college classes for students who do not achieve a grade of "C" or higher in a completed college class ('Y' for noncredit program courses) unless the student can demonstrate extenuating circumstances.
-Similarly, students who withdraw from AACC classes after the drop period will not receive funding from AACPS for any further classes unless the student can demonstrate extenuating circumstances.
-In such cases, the student and their family must submit a formal request to the Director of Workforce Development.
+Similarly, students who withdraw from AACC classes after the drop period will not receive approval for funding from AACPS for any additional classes unless the student can demonstrate extenuating circumstances.
+In such cases, the student and their family must submit a formal request to the Director of Workforce Development, Joe Rose.

 What if my child wants to drop or withdraw from an AACC course?

-All high school students who do not intend to complete a college course in which they are enrolled - for any reason - must follow the college guidelines to drop or withdraw from an AACC course.
-There are different timelines for credit and non-credit courses.
-Please review the information associated with dropping and withdrawing from a college course on AACC's Drop and Withdrawals website to ensure that students do not miss a deadline that could have a negative impact on a student's transcript, a potential refund, or a student's ability to be approved by AACPS to participate in ECAP at no cost.
+All high school students who do not intend to complete a college course in which they are enrolled - for any reason - must follow the college guidelines to drop or withdraw from an AACC course keeping in mind there are different timelines for credit and non-credit courses.
+Please review the information associated with dropping and withdrawing from a college course on AACC's Drop and Withdrawals webpage to ensure that students do not miss a deadline resulting in a negative impact on the student's transcript, a potential refund, or a student's ability to be approved by AACPS to participate in ECAP at no cost.

 Books & Materials for AACC Courses